lkhq/debspawn/README.md

 Build results are by default returned in `/var/lib/debspawn/results/`

+If you need to inject other local packages as build dependencies, place `deb` files in `/var/lib/debspawn/injected-pkgs` (or other location set in the config file).

 ### Building a package - with git-buildpackage

 You can use a command like this to build your project with gbp and Debspawn:
 ```bash
 $ gbp buildpackage --git-builder='debspawn build sid --sign'
 ```

+You might also want to add `--results-dir ..` to the debspawn arguments to get the resulting artifacts in the directory to which the package repository was originally exported.

 ### Manual interactive-shell action